determined-ai/determined/docs/tutorials/index.rst

  Get Started with a :ref:`Trial API <high-level-apis>`
 *******************************************************

-To get started with a :ref:`Trial API <high-level-apis>`, visit the :ref:`pytorch-mnist-tutorial`.
+To get started with a :ref:`Trial API <high-level-apis>`, visit :ref:`pytorch-mnist-tutorial`.
 This tutorial shows you how to port a simple image classification model for the MNIST dataset.

 ********************************
  Train Your Model in Determined